-FACTBOX - With Brexit looming, UK Plc triggers emergency measures
+Factbox - With Brexit looming, UK Plc triggers emergency measures

 (Reuters) - With Britain at risk of leaving the European Union without a divorce deal, many of its biggest companies have lost patience and started to restructure their operations to prepare for the chaotic fallout that could ensue.

-Prime Minister Theresa May is battling to break the deadlock after MPs crushed her two-year attempt to forge an orderly divorce, meaning she cannot rule out the possibility that Britain leaves the world’s biggest trading bloc without a deal on March 29.
+Prime Minister Theresa May is battling to break the deadlock after lawmakers rejected the divorce deal she negotiated with Brussels, but Britain is currently on course to leave the world’s biggest trading bloc without a deal on March 29.

 Companies are now rethinking the way they work, from stockpiling parts to halting production, moving distribution centres and testing new trade routes, in case customs checks jam up the normal operations.

-Below are some of the most detailed examples given of the changes being made ahead of the biggest shift to Britain’s trade laws in almost half a century.
+Below are some of the most detailed examples given of the changes being made ahead of the biggest shift to Britain’s trading arrangements in almost half a century.

 The highly regulated drugs sector is one of the most vulnerable to a no-deal Brexit due to its pan-European supply chains and need for regulatory oversight.